aaronjgreenberg/timeclash/README.md

 password 'COMP311' as defaults.
 You can change those by editing the script, if you care, but you'll also need to pass the new values to the timeclash.py script so MySQL is able to connect to the database.

+After creating the database, create the database tables used to store the school and course information with the create_tables.sql script (you can run this script as a normal user):

+	shell> mysql -u aaron -p < create_tables.sql

 After creating the database, run the timeclash.py script to launch the
 application: